jeroennoten/Laravel-AdminLTE/README.md

    php artisan ui vue --auth
    ```

-   > Note: it is recommended to read [Laravel Authentication Docs](https://laravel.com/docs/7.x/authentication) for details.
+   > **Note:** it is a recommendation to read the [Laravel Authentication Documentation](https://laravel.com/docs/7.x/authentication) for details about the authentication scaffolding.

 3. Finally, install the required package resources using the next command: